Top tips for driving in the snow

 3 min read

-WhoCanFixMyCar offers some timely advice on how best to drive safely when bad weather hits
+WhoCanFixMyCar offers some timely advice on how to drive safely when snow starts to fall.

-Poor driving conditions (coupled with bad visibility) have the potential to transform the most straightforward of journeys into something akin to a nightmare.
+Poor driving conditions (coupled with poor visibility) can transform the most straightforward journeys into a nightmare.
 There's no need to panic.
-Find out how to stay calm and carry on safely on the roads with our guide to driving in the snow.
+Find out how to stay calm and carry on safely with our guide to driving in the snow.

 Contents: